 Best areas for specific property strategies

-Wapping has been hailed a buy to let hotspot, with rental yields of around 4.9%.
-The average rental for the area is around £546 per week and average apartment costing approximately £578,205.
+Wapping has been hailed a buy-to-let hotspot, with rental yields of around 4.9%.
+The average rental for the area is around £546 per week and average apartment costs approximately £578,205.
 Renters tend to be young professionals employed in the finance or media industries in Wapping and Canary Wharf.

-Meanwhile a massive 10,000 new homes are planned for Canary Wharf by 2031 – so there will be plenty of buy to let investment opportunities there too.
+Meanwhile a massive 10,000 new homes are planned for construction in Canary Wharf by 2031 – so there will be plenty of buy-to-let investment opportunities there too.

-Serviced Apartments would be a good strategy for Whitehall in the heart of the popular and tourist-centred East End, where they would work well as holiday rentals too.
+Serviced Apartments would be a good strategy for Whitechapel in the heart of the popular and tourist-centred East End, where they would work well as holiday rentals too.

 Speak to Louise Sharpe who specialises in investment property.